-The unit automatically selects the required power level according to the temperature difference between the setting on the control panel and the current room temperature.

-After reaching the room temperature set on the control panel, the burner will switch off.
-The warm-air fan will continue to run at a low speed as long as the blow-out temperature (on the unit) is higher than 40° C.
+The device automatically selects the required power setting in accordance with the temperature difference between the temperature selected on the control panel and the current room temperature.
+Once the room temperature selected on the control panel has been reached, the heater switches off.
+The warm air fan continues to run at slow speed until the outgoing air temperature (on the unit) has fallen to 40°C or less.
 If the boiler is filled, the water will automatically be heated at the same time.
 The water temperature is then dependent on the heating output being given off, and the duration of heating required to reach the desired room temperature.

-Heating with drained water system
+· Heating with drained water system